Atoen/SourceGenerator/README.md

 # The ordering of keys does not need to match between files.
 hello_world: Hello, World!
 goodbye: Goodbye.

+# Quoted values (useful for special characters or preserving whitespace)
+quoted: "quoted: value!"
+quoted2: 'some other value'
 ```

 ### 2. Include Localization Files in the Build